concilify/stackage-core-nuget/README.md

 ### Prerequisites

-A NuGet API key must have been added to Stackage / Project settings / Service connections in order for DevOps to be able to push NuGet packages
+A NuGet API key with `write:packages` must have been added to Stackage / Project settings / Service connections in order for DevOps to be able to push NuGet packages.

 ### Releasing